-The aquarium provides you a mat.
-It’s petty comfy, at over an inch thick.
-Because we were in such a small group, I was even able to stack two on top of each other (because extras were available.)
+Georgia Aquarium offers you a mat to sleep on.
+It’s pretty comfy, at over an inch thick.
+Because we were in such a small group, I was even able to stack two on top of each other (because extras were available).

-You’re going to get access to the Aquarium at 6:30pm to start your adventure.
-You’ll have two different guided tours (one that night and another the next morning,) dinner and breakfast, your sleeping mat, and next-day entry to the aquarium including the 4D theatre, the sea lion show and dolphin show…plus all the other amazing things included in a ticket.
+You’re going to get access to the Aquarium at 6:45pm on the day of your sleepover.
+You’ll have two different guided tours (one that night and another the next morning), an evening snack and breakfast, your sleeping mat, and next-day entry to the aquarium including the 4D theatre, the sea lion show and dolphin show…plus all the other amazing things included in a ticket.

-About 8:15 you’ll meet up with your guide and tour the galleries until about 10ish.
+About 8pm, you’ll meet up with your guide and tour the galleries or enjoy a behind the scenes tour until about 9ish.
 Remember, the aquarium closes at 9pm, so you’ll see the crowds get smaller and smaller until finally you are the only ones left in the largest aquarium around.
-This tour also includes a short break (with gummies for snack.)

 About 10ish, we picked up our things and made our way to the theater in Cold Water Quest, which is where we slept.
 We laid out our mats and sleeping bags, changed into PJs, brushed teeth and got ready for bed.
-The kids all played until about 11pm, when the lights began getting dimmer and yawns developed.
+The kids all played and enjoyed a bedtime snack until about 10:30pm, when the lights began getting dimmer and yawns developed.
 Night, night!

 Did you read above? “…you’ll meet up with your guide and tour the galleries…” Maybe that sounds boring or “uneventful” especially if you, like us, have visited the aquarium dozens of times.

 I assure you it is AMAZING.
 In fact, I think it was the highlight of the adventure for me, which is why I bring it up.